rccordell/f19tot/assignments/lab-reports.md

 ## Organizing Your Lab Reports

-Your lab reports will comprise a collection of Markdown or `.md` files collected in a [Github Classroom Repository](https://classroom.github.com/a/wiicl2x4).
+Your lab reports will comprise a collection of Markdown or `.md` files collected in the `lab-reports` folder of your [Github Classroom Repository](https://classroom.github.com/a/SnpUFxYd).
 We will learn how to write in Markdown and contribute to Github during the first lab (which you will reflect on in your first lab report).
 Your repository will sync with my Github classroom so I can check in on your progress.
 I may also download particularly strong entries for reposting as model student lab reports on the class website.

-You should name your files following the following convention:
+You should name your files following the following convention: `YYYY-MM-DD-labreport-LABNAME.md` (Year dash two-number-month dash two-number-day dash labreport dash name-of-lab-from-class-schedule period md)

-`YYYY-MM-DD-labreport-LABNAME.md`

 ### Flexibility